LocationToronto, Ontario, Canada

 ClientArt Gallery of Ontario

-From the architect.
+Text description provided by the architects.
 The transformation of the west wing of the Art Gallery of Ontario into The Weston Family Learning Centre punctuates the museum’s ambitious multi-phased renovation.
 The new Learning Centre offers a major collaborative hub for community creativity and learning, while increasing the AGO’S ability to provide stellar art education for children, families, and adults of all ages.
 It houses a community gallery, a hands-on centre for young children and their parents, three seminar rooms, an education commons, a youth centre for young adults, and an artist-in-residence studio.

 Situated on the west side of the museum at the sub-basement and concourse level, the WFLC, is a transparent teaching interface, allowing the visitors, students and the community to experience the power of art.
 Active, hands-on, and social, the new Learning Centre is the city’s on-site and online studio for the celebration and teaching of art.